AH-Technologies/reasoning-gym/README.md

 GRPO (Group Relative Policy Optimization) is a reinforcement learning algorithm designed for training language models with verifiable rewards.

+**Implementation Note**: This project uses the [`verifiers`](https://github.com/jettjaniak/verifiers) library for the core GRPO training implementation.
+Our code (`src/training/trainer.py`) creates the training environment and reward functions, then delegates to `verifiers.GRPOTrainer` for the actual training loop.

 ### The Training Loop

 ```
 1. Generate multiple completions per question (e.g., 8 completions)
-2. Extract answers from each completion using XML tags
+2. Extract answers from each completion using "Final Answer:" pattern matching
 3. Verify each answer using the task's built-in verifier
 4. Compute rewards based on correctness
 5. Use GRPO to update the model to prefer correct answers